Welcome to the first of a multi-part series where we discuss financially prudent ways to be a

 Challenge yourself to save at least 50% of your take-home salary, and tune it up to 70% if you can.
 This highly depends on your salary amount and obligations, of course, but while your salary may be fixed (or perhaps not?), you might realise that some of your expenditure are not that non-negotiable.

 You need a bank account to hold some money for expenses and bills as well as to credit your salary.
 With bank accounts offering pretty bad interest rates now, you should minimise the amount here.
 I would recommend enrolling with POSB Cashback Bonus.
 If you already have an existing DBS or POSB account (except for DBS Multiplier, which will be converted into a multi-currency account once you enrol with POSB Cashback Bonus), you can use it for this programme.

 Essentially, you get cashback for crediting your salary, spending with your card (more on this in a future post), and investing regularly (also another upcoming part of this series).
 This means you can get pretty decent returns without even maintaining a balance in your bank account.
 This frees up money to be placed into other higher yield instruments.

-Aside from some money to meet with your immediate spending needs, you should channel funds to something Singlife Account, which offers you 2.5% pa on the first $10,000 placed inside.
+Aside from some money to meet with your immediate spending needs, you should channel funds to something like Singlife Account or Gigantiq, which offers you a decent rate on the first $10,000 placed inside.
 This is much higher than bank interest these days, and still allows you to withdraw as and when you like, all without the hassle of multiple conditions to fulfil.

 If you have not, you should also start building your emergency savings in case of a rainy day.
 I like calling it “the reserves”, and just like Singapore’s, it should be flush with cash, locked away until it’s needed, and no one else but you need to know how much is in it.